Safe Church, Safe Communities

 Intake Officer: The Rev. Kris Leaman

-1. Introduction and Theological Background *
+1. Introduction & Theological Background - 20min

-2. Organizational Rules & Policies *
+2. Rules & Organizational Policies - 20min

-3. Healthy Boundaries *
+3. Healthy Boundaries - 25min

-4. Power & Relationships
+4. Power & Relationships - 45min

-5. Abuse and Neglect *
+5. Abuse & Neglect - 15min

-6. Inclusion *
+6. Inclusion - 20min

-7. Pastoral Relationships *
+7. Pastoral Relationships - 20min

-8. Anti-harassment
+8. Anti-harassment (we do not have)

-9. Bullying *
+9. Bullying - 10min

 Training and Webinars

 Safe Church, Safe Communities training is required of any person who engages in, supervises or makes decisions involving pastoral relationships including, but not limited to, Diocesan Standing Committee, Board of Directors, Commission on Ministry and congregational vestry members; clergy; anyone providing counseling, pastoral care, spiritual direction or guidance, ministration of any sacrament; licensed ministers such as pastoral leaders, worship leaders, preachers, Eucharistic visitors and catechists; persons in the ordination process and all paid employees.
+This training needs to be completed every THREE years.

 Contact the administrator in your congregation for login information.
 If your congregation does not have an administrator, the person in charge of your congregation should select someone to serve in that role, and then contact the diocesan office.
 We will then send that person instructions.
 Due to the overwhelming request for new login information, diocesan staff is unable to set up users for congregations.